 Spring weather is pretty unpredictable in Romania.
 It’s usually cold and sometimes temperatures can easily go below 0 degrees Celsius.

 It’s not unusual for the weather to be pretty windy during Spring and rainy, but you can also get surprisingly hot temperatures and sunny skies for several days in the row.

-If you want to play it safe, May would be a great month to visit most of the country as the temperatures are balanced (even though at night it can get a bit cold).
+If you want to play it safe, mid-May would be a great month to visit most of the country as the temperatures are balanced (even though at night it can get a bit cold).

 Summer: June, July, August

 Summer in Romania is generally hot and dry.
 Days are long and sunny, with June officially marking the beginning of the beach season, although the second half of July to the first half of August are considered high season and much better options.

 Temperatures can get unbearably high during July and August, with the former being the hottest month of the year (also called the “Oven” month because of the high temperatures).